CursorCult/SpecsFirst/README.md

-# ⚠️ DEPRECATED
+# DEPRECATED

-This rule has been replaced by [Hodor](https://github.com/CursorCult/Hodor).
+This rule is deprecated.

-Hodor provides a unified "golden thread" traceability rule that subsumes SpecsFirst.

 ---